PedroPlays679/Xclipsium/README.md

 **Experimental GPU rendering optimization project for Minecraft Java Edition, initially focused on Samsung Xclipse and AMD RDNA-based GPUs.**

 > ⚠️ Xclipsium is currently in early development.
-It is not yet a performance-enhancing renderer.
+It is a research project and is not yet a performance-enhancing renderer.

 ## 🎯 About